 SRI LANKAN CARNIVORE PROJECT

-S.P.E.C.I.E.S. have partnered with the Sri Lanka Wildlife Conservation Society (SLWCS) to delve deeper into the world of Sri Lanka’s medium to large-size mammala, surveying and evaluating the status of seven species: the sloth bear, Sri Lankan leopard, rusty-spotted cat, fishing cat, jungle cat, golden palm civet and the Sri Lankan jackal.
+S.P.E.C.I.E.S. has partnered with the Sri Lanka Wildlife Conservation Society (SLWCS) to delve deeper into the world of Sri Lanka’s medium to large-size mammals, surveying and evaluating the status of seven species: the sloth bear, Sri Lankan leopard, rusty-spotted cat, fishing cat, jungle cat, golden palm civet and the Sri Lankan jackal.

 Despite its listing as an IUCN “Endangered” species, the Sri Lankan leopard has been the subject of few rigorous surveys or field investigations in comparison to other leopard subspecies throughout Asia and Africa.
 Subsequently, the species is a high priority conservation target.
 As such, the Sri Lankan Carnivore Project seeks to update the population and conservation status of the species.